-Installing your honey bees into their new hive can be a quick and rewarding process.
-Follow these instructions to ensure that you and your bees are ready for the big moment.
+Follow these instructions to ensure you and your honey bees are ready for the big moment.

-It’s important to install your bees as soon as possible.
-If you are going to transport your bees, make sure they are strapped securely and are NOT covered in a blanket or winter wrap otherwise the bees will overheat quickly, which can be dangerous to the colony’s health.
+Once you receive your bees, installing them as soon as possible is critical.
+If you plan to transport your bees, make sure they are strapped securely and NOT covered in a blanket or winter wrap.
+The bees will overheat quickly, which can be dangerous to the colony’s health.

-If you are unable to install your bees right away, keep them in a dark, quiet place, preferably around 50°F – 70°F. Do not chill or overheat your bees.
+If you are unable to install your bees right away, keep them in a dark, quiet place, preferably around 50°F to 70°F. Do not chill or overheat your bees.

-Feed your bees by generously spraying or brushing Pro-Sweet, a 1:1 water/sugar syrup, or 1:1 water/high fructose corn syrup mix on the screen sides 3-4 times a day.
+Feed your bees by generously spraying or brushing Pro-Sweet, a 1:1 water/sugar syrup, or 1:1 water/high fructose corn syrup mix on the screen sides three to four times a day.

 Plastic Cage Package Bee Installation Instructions